kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 />

-This is one of the more "extravagant" features in Graphcache, but based on what I have experienced when building apps and heard from people who are starting from scratch with GraphQL, it was a grievance for some, and the intention of **partial results** is to make it easier to progressively improve the user experience of our apps.
+This is one of the more "extravagant" features in Graphcache, but based on what I have experienced when building apps and heard from people, who are starting from scratch with GraphQL, it was a grievance for some to build partially loading UIs, and the intention of **partial results** is to make it easier to progressively improve the user experience of our apps, by filling this gap.
 It also is one of the defining features that pushed us to add **Offline Support**!

 ## Optimistic Ordering and Layers

 There are two more features that I was leaving out so far that enable us to do one more thing™.
-In Graphcache we went so far as to add [Offline Support](https://formidable.com/open-source/urql/docs/graphcache/offline/) back in June 2020, and it's two important features that enabled us to do this:
+In Graphcache we went so far as to add [Offline Support](https://formidable.com/open-source/urql/docs/graphcache/offline/) back in June 2020, and it's two important features that enabled us to come this far:

 - **Optimistic Updates**, which allow mutations to optimistically make changes to the cache's data immediately, before a request is even sent to the API.